saulvaldelvira/GDS/README.md

 ## How it works
 These structures are "generic" in the way that the only information they need about the data type stored is its size. <br>
 When creating
-one of these structures, you'll have to pass a parameter specifying the size in bytes of the data type stored.
-To operate with these structures, for example adding an element, you just have to pass a pointer to that element. <br>
+one of these structures, you'll have to pass a parameter specifying the size in bytes of the data type to be stored.
+To operate with these structures, for example when adding an element, you just have to pass a pointer to that element. <br>
-It's important to note that these structures store the VALUE of the elements, not their references, so even if you pass a void pointer to an element, these structures will COPY the value stored in that adress. <b> They do not store the adress into an array of pointers </b>.
+It's important to note that these structures store the VALUE of the elements, not their references, so even if you pass a pointer to an element, these structures will COPY the value stored in that adress. <b> They do not store the adress into an array of pointers </b>.
 This makes the structures more memory safe and efficient.

 ```c
 int main(){